-I would love to get Excel 2013 and test it out, but the Dell will need to be replaced this year so I’ll wait until I have a new PC.
-I would like it … Read the rest
+I would love to get Excel 2013 and test it out, but the Dell will need to be replaced this year so I’ll wait until I have a new … Read the rest

 I’d like to thank everyone who has left a comment on this blog within the past year.
 It’s been a privilege to interact with some of you.